(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 No one has the authority to terminate the current experiment, nor would they even if most people knew it was happening and felt it should be stopped.
 Too many people’s lives—most importantly, their sense of identity and where they belong—depend on the experiment continuing.
 So, the experiment will have to run its course, regardless of the outcome.

-On the other hand, if Nature’s new experiment fails, then someday the humans who remain will find themselves participating in the original experiment again.
+On the other hand, if Nature’s new experiment fails, the humans who remain will someday find themselves participating in the original experiment again.
 Having on record the suffering caused by the new experiment, and realizing what caused it, mankind might, for quite some time, avoid again falling into the trap of trying to eliminate future uncertainties.
 After all, how to prevent it isn’t rocket science—just don’t try to make human behavior predictable, by the force of prescribed law.
 In other words, don’t social contract.

 Allowing life to unfold, naturally, makes sense, a reader might agree.
 But the question remains: How can we find contentment in our lifetimes?
 Although there is no ready answer to that question, some relief can be found in understanding the nature of our problem.
 If we realize that our unnatural state of suffering is caused by institutional subjugation—not because we are evil—it may begin relieving us of the guilt and shame buried so deeply in our psyches that we are virtually unaware of the alienation and estrangement it causes, estrangement even from our own innate sensibilities.
 And, since this observation applies universally, it also relieves us of the burden of having to figure out who is to blame for our suffering.